rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 At this point, you’ve successfully built the guessing game.
 Congratulations!

 This project was a hands-on way to introduce you to many new Rust concepts:
-`let`, `match`, methods, associated functions, the use of external crates, and more.
+`let`, `match`, functions, the use of external crates, and more.
 In the next few chapters, you’ll learn about these concepts in more detail.
 Chapter 3 covers concepts that most programming languages have, such as variables, data types, and functions, and shows how to use them in Rust.
 Chapter 4 explores ownership, a feature that makes Rust different from other languages.
 Chapter 5 discusses structs and method syntax, and Chapter 6 explains how enums work.

 [variables-and-mutability]:
 ch03-01-variables-and-mutability.html#variables-and-mutability